etalab/transport-site/README.md

 For Mac users, you can use https://postgresapp.com/.

-## Configuration

-TODO

 #### Dependencies

+Download depencies using `mix deps.get`.

 Reply "Yes" to the question "Shall I install Hex? (if running non-interactively, use "mix local.hex --force")".
-Download depencies using `mix deps.get`.

 #### Creating a database